 The ensemble

-The Castello Consort is an ensemble for music from the renaissance and early baroque periods.
-The musicians are constantly exploring an expressive, vocal sound quality and harmonious interplay.
-The core of the ensemble is formed by Elise Dupont (violin), Matthijs van der Moolen (sackbut) and Anne-Linde Visser (bass violin & viola da gamba).
-This core is expanded for every programme, depending on the repertoire.
+Praised for their lilting, expressive sound and harmonious interplay, the Dutch ensemble Castello Consort explores music from the renaissance and early baroque periods.
+The core of the ensemble is formed by Elise Dupont (violin), Matthijs van der Moolen (sackbut) and Anne-Linde Visser (bass violin, cello and viola da gamba).
+They are joined by guest musicians for each programme.

-In their search for new sound colours, the Castello Consort initiated the building of an unique pipe organ, combining a historically accurate reproduction of a 1600’s Italian church organ with the transportability that is necessary in today’s performance practice.
-The many registers and extended meantone tuning offer a whole new range of expressions.
+In their search for new timbres the Castello Consort initiated the building of a unique pipe organ, combining a historically accurate reproduction of a 1600’s Italian church organ with the transportability that is necessary for today’s performance practice.
+The many registers and extended mean tone tuning offer a whole new range of expressions.
 In July 2020 the Reil organ was premiered during a live radio broadcast on Dutch Radio 4.
-More information can be found on the dedicated project website: orgel.castelloconsort.com.

 Core musicians